Cord blood bank: Collection and cryopreservation

 Cord blood collection happens after the umbilical cord has been cut and is extracted from the fetal end of the cord, diverting up to 75 +/- 23 mL from the neonate.
 It is usually done within ten minutes of giving birth.
 Additional stem cells may be collected from the placenta.
 After the health care provider draws the cord blood from the placental end of the umbilical cord, the placenta is couriered to the stem cell laboratory, where it is processed for additional stem cells.
 An adequate cord blood collection requires at least 75mL in order to ensure that there will be enough cells to be used for a transplantation.
 Before the cord blood is stored for later use, it undergoes viral testing, including tests for HIV and Hepatitis B and C, and tissue typing to determine Human Leukocyte Antigen type.
 It will also be examined for nucleated cell count, cell viability, blood group antigen ABO & Rh blood group system, molecule cluster (CD34), and bacterial and fungal growth.

 After the collection, the cord blood unit is shipped to the lab and processed, and then cryopreserved.
 There are many ways to process a cord blood unit, and there are differing opinions on what the best way is.
 Some processing methods separate out the red blood cells and remove them, while others keep the red blood cells.
 However the unit is processed, a cryopreservant is added to the cord blood to allow the cells to survive the cryogenic process.
 After the unit is slowly cooled to −90 °C, it can then be added to a liquid nitrogen tank which will keep the cord blood unit frozen at −196 °C. The slow freezing process is important to keep the cells alive during the freezing process.
 There is no consensus yet on optimal procedures for these cord blood cells, although many cryopreservation strategies suggest using dimethyl sulfoxide (DMSO), slow or controlled rate cooling, and rapid thawing.

 Cord blood stem cells (though usually from donors) are currently used in the treatment of several life-threatening conditions, mainly blood and immune system related genetic diseases, cancers, and blood disorders.
 The first clinically documented use of cord blood stem cells was in the successful treatment of a six-year-old boy afflicted by Fanconi anemia in 1988.
-Since then, cord blood has become increasingly recognized as a source of stem cells that can be used in stem cell therapy.
-Recent studies have shown that cord blood has unique advantages over traditional bone marrow transplantation, particularly in children, and can be life-saving in rare cases where a suitable bone-marrow donor cannot be found.
-Cord blood stem cells can also be used for siblings and other members of your family who have a matching tissue type.
-Siblings have a 25% chance of compatibility, and the cord blood may even be a match for parents (50%) and grandparents.
+For two decades after that, cord blood became increasingly recognized as a source of stem cells that can be used in stem cell therapy.
+Subsequently, with the arrival of newer techniques such as haploidentical transplantation, there has been a trend away from cord blood as the stem cell source.